Phone: (209) 521-1777

 John and Fred Varni continued to lead the company into the 1990’s by expanding their line of beverages further.
 The third generation management team helped introduce and market more new brands including Kendall Jackson, Red Bull and Hansen’s, and developed the Varni owned trademark, NOAH’S California Spring Water.
 Distribution in Stanislaus and San Joaquin Counties continued to grow as the population in the Central Valley increased.
 The production facility in Modesto continued to expand and began its modernization.

 The new millennium brought more changes to Varni Brothers Corporation.
-The energy drink, Rockstar, had a dramatic affect on the company in both sales and production.
+The energy drink, Rockstar, had a dramatic effect on the company in both sales and production.
 The distribution of soft drinks and energy drinks proved to remain successful for 7up of Stockton and Modesto.
-Stanislaus Distributing began distribution operations in Fresno selling NOAH’S Water, Rockstar, and other energy brands.
-From 2004 to 2006, the Modesto production facility grew to an over 200,000 square foot, state of the art beverage plant and has increase its production capacity tenfold.
-The facility is SQF (Safe Quality Food) Certified.
+Stanislaus Distributing began distribution operations in Fresno selling NOAH’S Water, Rockstar, and other brands.
+From 2004 to 2006, the Modesto production facility grew to over 200,000 square foot, as a state of the art beverage plant, and has increase its production capacity tenfold.
+The facility is SQF (Safe Quality Food), GSFI (Global Food Safety Initiative) and HACCP Certified.

 In 2011, Varni Brothers Corporation celebrated its 75th year as the 7up Bottling Company of Modesto.
-More than 250 people enjoy steady, full-time employment at the Modesto, Stockton and Fresno locations.
-New brands, and new variations of existing brands, are continually developed at the 7up Modesto facility.
+With more than 250 people enjoying steady, full-time employment at the Modesto, Stockton and Fresno locations.
+New brands, and new variations of existing brands, evolve at the 7up Modesto facility.
 After acquiring neighboring property, the construction of another 27,000 square foot warehouse addition began.
 An additional 15,000 soon followed in 2013 making the total size of the facility 255,000 square feet, and made room for a dedicated wine production line, and a new hot fill-capable bottling line for glass, PET, aluminum bottles, and Cap Cans, for a wide variety of new production customers.
-Exciting products were added to the distribution portfolio, like Sparkling Ice, Vita Coco, Hubert’s Lemonade, and Tejava.
+Exciting products were added to the distribution portfolio, like Sparkling Ice, Body Armor, Vita Coco, V-8, and Calypso Lemonade.